-Module ID: BA-STAT 8(G) Module type: Required elective module Title: Introduction to Data Science Responsible for mo English translation: Introduction to Data Science Learning outcomes Sound business knowledge • The students get to know the overall data science process • The students gain theoretical and application-oriented knowledge related to different approaches in data analysis as well as for their evaluation Analytical skills The students understand and are able to analyse different methods for data analysis Scholarly thinking The students reflect about the results of data science methods critically - Management skills • The students practise effective communication about data science topics Socially responsible decision-making The students think about ethical issues related to data science Module content In the digital age, the computational processing and analysis of data becomes more and more important.
+Module ID: Module type: Title: Responsible for modern translation: Learning outcomes Sound business knowledge The students get to know the overall data science process The students gain theoretical and application-oriented knowledge related to different approaches in data analysis as well as for their evaluation Analytical skills The students understand and are able to analyse different methods for data analysis Scholarly thinking The students reflect about the results of data science methods critically Management skills The students practise effective communication about data science topics Socially responsible decision-making The students think about ethical issues related to data science Module content In the digital age, the computational processing and analysis of data becomes more and more important.
 This course provides a general overview of theoretical concepts and methods relating to modern data science methods (pre-processing and analysis).
-The lecture covers five main topics: - Data Mining, e.g., general concepts, supervised, and unsupervised learning Information Retrieval, e.g., document ranking and evaluation - Text Mining, e.g., language modeling, language representation - Social Network Analysis, e.g., mathematical description, computational analysis - Ethical Aspects, e.g., fairness The practical courses will focus on deepening the participants' understanding of the theoretical concepts.
-Teaching format(s) Lecture (2 credit hours) + practical course (2 credit hours) Teaching methods Prescribed teaching methods: assignments discussions multimedia materials online learning platform (e.g., Open Olat) Language of in- English-unless announced otherwise at the start of the course struction Prerequisites Familiarity with the content of the required modules Introduction to Information Sys- tems (GRWINF), Mathematics I, Mathematics II, Statistics I, and Statistics II Module applicabil- This module is a required elective of the Focus Field Applied Statistics and Data Science ity within the Bachelor of Science in Business Administration.
+The lecture covers five main topics: Data Mining, e.g., general concepts, supervised, and unsupervised learning Information Retrieval, e.g., document ranking and evaluation Text Mining, e.g., language modeling, language representation Social Network Analysis, e.g., mathematical description, computational analysis Ethical Aspects, e.g., fairness The practical courses will focus on deepening the participants' understanding of the theoretical concepts.
+Teaching format(s) Lecture (2 credit hours) + practical course (2 credit hours) Teaching methods Prescribed teaching methods: assignments discussions multimedia materials online learning platform (e.g., Open Olat) Finalish unless apparation of the start of the source.
+Language of in- struction English-unless announced otherwise at the start of the course Prerequisites Familiarity with the content of the required modules Introduction to Information Systems (GRWINF), Mathematics I, Mathematics II, Statistics I, and Statistics II Module applicabil- ity This module is a required elective of the Focus Field Applied Statistics and Data Science within the Bachelor of Science in Business Administration.